Battle of Petsamo: Soviet Union

 The Soviet Union had the 14th Army in the Kola Peninsula.
 The army consisted of three divisions, the 104th, 52nd and the 14th, operational power totalling ca. 52,500 men.
 Only the 104th and 52nd Divisions took part in the field operations in Petsamo, 14th occupying Liinahamari harbour.

-The Soviets had an overwhelming superiority in troops in the area, but most Soviet troops were preparing to fight against a possible British-French landing near Murmansk and were not involved in the fight against Finland.
+The Soviets quickly took over the port and secured it from any third party intervention.

 The battle

 Elements of the 104th Division crossed the border on 30 November 1939 and occupied the Finnish part of the Rybachi Peninsula.
 The 242nd Infantry Regiment of the 104th Division reached Parkkina on 1 December.

-The Finnish troops withdrew to Luostari.
-The 52nd Division was moved to Petsamo by boat.
-The 52nd took over the attack from the 104th and pushed back Detachment Pennanen all the way to Höyhenjärvi until the attack was halted on 18 December.
-During the following two months the Soviet forces stood still.
-During this time the Finnish troops made several reconnaissance and guerilla raids behind enemy lines.
+According to Chew, "By the middle of the month the strong elements of the 104th Division which were pursuing the weak Finnish force down the Arctic Highway from Petsamo had captured the nickel mines at Salmijärvi, and a few days later reached the vicinity of Nautsi.
+There the Finnish forces, which had been brought up to battalion strength, made a successful stand in the hilly country, driving the numerically superior enemy back a few miles to Höyhenjärvi on 21 December."

 After the two-month pause the Soviet advance continued and this time attacks on 25 February forced the Finnish troops to Nautsi near Lake Inari.
 Here the troops stayed until the end of the war.

 The Peace

-In the Moscow Peace Treaty, Finland was forced to cede parts of her territory to the Soviet Union.
-Among these areas was the Finnish part of the Rybachy Peninsula (Kalastajasaarento/Fiskarhalvön) in the extreme north of Petsamo.
-The Soviet Union would take the whole Petsamo area after the Continuation War.
+On 12 March, 1940, the Moscow Peace Treaty was concluded and Finland was forced to cede parts of her territory to the Soviet Union.
+Among these areas was Viipuri and the northern port of Petsamo, as well as the entire Karelian isthmus.
+The Soviet Union would take the entire province of Petsamo after the Continuation War.